Bacon Wrapped Jalapeno Poppers

 - 12 slices of thin bacon, uncooked

 - Preheat oven to 350º.
-Line baking sheet with parchment paper and set aside.
+Line a baking sheet with parchment paper and set aside.

 - Mix together cream cheese, cheddar cheese, and spices in a small bowl.